 With new product brands, launches, and categories popping up every day, beauty can be a bit overwhelming.
 Back to Basics, our new rudimentary beauty series, serves as your crash course on the science behind some of the best formulations in the game.

-Limited time outside and required masks covering most of your face can leave your complexion a bit dull.
-This is why mushrooms in skin care products should undoubtedly be a part of your beauty routine, as they've been a secret weapon for centuries.
+Although colder weather brings the holiday season and our beloved sweater weather, your skin tends to suffer a bit as the lower temperatures leave your skin drier and more dull.
+This is why mushrooms in skin care products should undoubtedly be a part of your beauty routine, as they've been a secret weapon to combat dull skin for centuries.

 Recognized for their healing properties both inside and out, brands like Youth To The People and Dermalogica are infusing their products with the good-for-you ingredient with benefits including anti-aging, brightening, calming, and hydrating.